AssetMark | Blog

 Reading through this article has probably already sparked a lot of ideas about the kind of marketing strategy you want to implement at your practice.
 Now, it’s just a matter of formalizing and executing that strategy.

 Only it’s not as simple as that.
 The content we’ve covered here is only the tip of the iceberg when it comes to financial advisor marketing.
-To actually identify the right approach for your practice and the tools you’ll need to carry it out, you can work with marketing professionals that have worked with financial advisory practices before.
+To identify the right approach for your practice and the tools you’ll need to carry it out, you can work with marketing professionals who have previously worked with financial advisory practices.
 That way, you don’t have to worry about neglecting your current clients when you try to attract new ones.

-AssetMark can offer two powerful services to financial advisors investigating how best to implement a marketing strategy at their practice: 1) Dedicated business consultants and 2) our Marketing Advantage platform.
+AssetMark can provide two powerful services to financial advisors investigating how best to implement a marketing strategy at their practice: 1) Dedicated business consultants and 2) our Marketing Advantage platform.

-When it comes to the actual execution, advisors working with AssetMark gain access to our Marketing Advantage platform for free.
+When it comes to the actual execution, advisors working with AssetMark gain access to our complimentary Marketing Advantage platform.
 Marketing Advantage provides advisors with:

 • White-label content designed for financial advisors to use in their campaigns—this way, you can focus on your clients rather than slave away designing infographics or writing blogs.